yybuxiu04/k8smeetup.github.io/docs/api-reference/v1.7/README.md

-## Synopsis
-Static compilation of html from markdown including processing for grouping code snippets into arbitrary tabs.
+## SynopsisStatic compilation of html from markdown including processing for grouping code snippets into arbitrary tabs.

 ## Code Example